Back to top

 MyObserver observer = new MyObserver(model);

-// We change the last name of the person, observer will get notified
+// Change the last name of each person; observer will be notified

 for (Person person : model.getPersons()) {